OsbornePro/BTPS-SecPack/docs/index.rst

 * ``procdump.exe`` Used for dumping process memory which may contain clear text passwords or other info
 * ``PsExec.exe`` Used for executing commands on remote devices using SMB

-If any of the above executables are run they will display the actualy executable's help message.
-This is done to make it seem like they are legitimate.
-Maybe we can trick an attacker into thinking their command line is bad or someone messed up the executables compilation.
-When they do this we will receive an email alert thanks to the canary token.
+If any of the above executables are run, they will display the actual executable's help message making it seem legitimate.
+The goal of this is to trick an attacker into thinking their command line is bad or someone messed up the executables compilation.
+In the process, we will receive an email alert thanks to the canary token.

 Configure WinRM over HTTPS
 ==========================
-I posted a YouTube video covering the settings configured for WinRM over HTTPS communication through the use of Group Policy.
+I posted a YouTube video covering the settings configured for WinRM over HTTPS communication using Group Policy.
 These settings can be seen in the sections below.

 `YouTube Video : Configure WinRM over HTTPS Instructions <https://youtu.be/UcU2Iu9AXpM>`_

-Useful WinRM Info and Commands To Know
+Useful WinRM Info and Commands to Know
 --------------------------------------
-Setup WinRM over HTTPS may require the need to know a few commands.
+Setup WinRM over HTTPS may require you to know a few commands.
 I have included these commands below.

 - ``Enable-PSRemoting -Force # Enables firewall rules for WinRM``
 - ``winrm qc -q # Qucik config for WinRM 5985``